juntao/arenztopia/content/essential_info.md

 #### Part 5: Modern Arenztopia

 After signing a treaty with the USA in 2020 allowing it to have independence, the citizens of Arenztopia started to create a government and elect a president.
-In March 2020, the War of Chickentopia occured, when Arenztopia warred against the chaos organization known as Chickentopia.
+In March 2020, the War of Chickentopia occured, when Arenztopia had an informal war against the chaos organization known as Chickentopia.
 In April 2021, Arenztopia annexed a small group of islands off the coast of Chile called the Modinau Archipelago.
 You can read more about modern Arenztopia in the other parts of this website.

 #### Timeline

 1470: The Incas find Arenztopia.

-1472: The Emperor of the Incas goes to Arenztopia for the first time
+1472: The Emperor of the Incas goes to Arenztopia for the first time.

 1533: Francisco Pizzaro conquers the Incan Empire.